 Day 1, Friday, May 17 Arrive in Washington DC

 Welcome to Washington DC!
-At 6 pm, meet with your traveling companions for a welcome drink.
-Your Tour Director will not sufficiently prepare you for your upcoming mis-adventure.
+At 6 pm, meet with your traveling companions for a welcome drunk, but no food.
+Glowbutts is a cheapskate here offering almost no meals except breakfasts.
+Are they copying Cheapmos(t)?
+Your Tour Director will probably not sufficiently prepare us for our upcoming misadventure.

 Day 2, Saturday, May 18 Washington DC

 LD) Your half-day guided tour features ARLINGTON NATIONAL CEMETERY with the KENNEDY GRAVESITE, and VIETNAM, KOREAN, and WORLD WAR II MEMORIALS, as well as many other well-known sites.
 Also stop for photos at the White House and Capitol Hill.

 The afternoon is free to pursue your favorite interests.
 Maybe visit the Smithsonian Institute, Georgetown, the National Cathedral, or other prominent monuments and museums.
 The hotel is about 2 blocks north of the White House, so the walk to the Mall isn’t TOO far.
 Definitely check out the National Air and Space Museum. have lunch there (dinner also if I don’t do the optional evening dinner).